 Of all of the Ubud restaurants, Hujan Locale was my absolute favorite.
 It blew me away in a way that not many restaurants do.
-It was so good that I will be giving them their own separate review to go into more detail about the dishes that I had there.
+It was so good that I gave them their own separate review that goes into more detail about the dishes that I had there.
 But, if you want a taste of some of the culinary specialties that all of Indonesia, not just Bali, has to offer, this is the restaurant you need to try.

 Hujan Locale definitely wins the award for the most beautifully presented food.
 It’s just not beautiful, it’s often whimsical, and the flavors of the food match its beauty.
 Complex flavors and Indonesian dishes that you will be lucky to find anywhere else in Bali elevate this dining experience to one that you will remember forever.

 Savannah Moon Warung is an artsy warung with delicious food that is owned by two sisters who are painters.
 Lovely paintings decorate the space (one of the sisters paints with her feet), and the food is prepared with a lot of care.
 Make sure to get the avocado milkshake.
 I’m a fan of the smoked duck, but there are many Indonesian food specialties to try on the menu, and I don’t think you can go wrong with your choice.